Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 Can Creatine Itself Work as a Pre-Workout?

-If you aren’t a fan of traditional pre-workout supplements, whether you haven’t noticed a significant benefit or are sensitive to stimulants such as caffeine, you can use creatine on its own as an effective pre-workout.
-Simply take creatine within 30 minutes of starting your regular exercise routine.
+If you aren't a fan of traditional pre-workout supplements, whether you haven't noticed a significant benefit or are sensitive to stimulants such as caffeine, you can use creatine on its own as an effective pre-workout.
+Simply incorporate your creatine supplement within 30 minutes of starting your regular exercise routine.

 How Much Creatine Should I Take?

-The recommended maintenance dose of creatine is between 3-5 grams per day however, many wish to begin with a loading phase to saturate their muscle creatine stores followed by a maintenance dose.
+The recommended maintenance dose of creatine is between 3-5 grams per day.
+However, many individuals begin with a loading phase to more quickly saturate their creatine stores and to build muscle more rapidly.

 A loading phase is a short period, about 5-7 days, where you consume high amounts of creatine, 20-25 grams, each day.
 This is typically done throughout the day versus in one sitting.